Religion in Costa Rica

 Roman Catholic Church in Costa Rica

-The Diocese of Costa Rica was established in 1850, which further consolidated Costa Rica independence.
-Catholicism was recognized as the official state religion; Catholic education was guaranteed; State was obliged to assume financial support of the Church and assist in the propagation of the faith and acknowledged the Church’s right to possess and acquire property and establish monasteries.
+The Diocese of Costa Rica was established in 1850, which further consolidated country’s independence.
+Catholicism was recognized as the official state religion in Costa Rica; Catholic education was guaranteed; State was obliged to assume financial support of the Church and assist in the propagation of the faith and acknowledged the Church’s right to possess and acquire property and establish monasteries.

 The phenomenon of the Church forming its own party is unique in Central America and has remained a tool of political expression even nowadays.
 Due to the formation of political groupings around personalities rather than emergence of any strong conservative party, the Church had no one to turn to, to defend its interests and simply formed its own party in 1894.
 Recognizing the importance of the Church’s support, Liberal governments for the following 40 years avoided confrontations with it, whereas the Church limited itself to purely religious functions and practically ignored rising social problems.

 The crisis of the agro-export model in the 1940s led to social reforms, implemented by Calderon’s social Christian political project, which was embraced and supported by the newly installed Archbishop Sanabria.
 This support completely overturned the Church’s political discourse on social matters at the time, and was essential to the success of the social reforms in the economically struggling country.The religious social orientation was weakened somewhat after Sanabria’s death in 1952, after which the Partido Liberación Nacional, characterized by its conservatism, dominated the political arena and frowned on liberal social organizations.
 Following a long period of silence under Sanabria’s successor, the Church addressed pressing social matters again in the late 70s, with a feeble attempt to cure the symptom, rather than the cause of the crisis.